cokeSwimmer/Pokedex-app/README.md

 # Pokedex-app
 A basic pokedex app made using the volley,glide libraries.

-This app involves creating a good UI layout, making a good request with volley, parsing JSONArrays and JSONObjects, passing data between activities using bundles and intent.
+This app involves creating a good UI layout, making a request with volley, parsing JSONArrays and JSONObjects, passing data between activities using bundles and intent.

 This app helped me understand JSON and parsing.